 Estimated based on MobileMark* 2012 Office Productivity—a performance-qualified battery life application-based benchmark that reflects usage patterns of modern users.

 Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
 Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
-For more complete information about performance and benchmark results, visit https://www.intel.co.uk/benchmarks.
+For more complete information visit http://www.intel.co.uk/benchmarks.